|Application deadline:||As early as possible|

 The MSc in Global Energy Management is aimed at producing high flying energy professionals.
 Students will gain a rigorous analytical training and in-depth real world knowledge of the global energy system in all its facets, giving them an unrivalled edge in the energy job market.

 The degree is designed around five core taught classes.
-Students also take a summer internship and attend a forum delivered throughout the year the Global Energy Forum - by leading outside experts in energy-related fields.
+Students may also take a summer internship and attend forums delivered throughout the year, the Global Energy Forum, delivered by leading outside experts in energy-related fields.

 Core classes (80 credits):